10 Natural Ways to Make Your Home Smell Like Spring

 Here's another great tip: Hang a tied seeded-eucalyptus wreath in the bathroom where the shower's steam will release its invigorating scent.
 All of these ideas are customizable with different natural materials; mix and match them to discover your home's signature scent.
 It's like walking through a field of lavender without ever leaving your living room.

 All-Natural Room Spray

-Consider this your all-in-one wonder: This all-natural spray calls for three simple ingredients (most of which should be readily available in your medicine cabinet) and is safe to be spritzed anywhere: your linens, your closet, and the mustier spaces at home.
-Experiment: Mix and match different essential oils to find your signature scent.
+Consider this spray your all-in-one wonder.
+Our all-natural room spray is made with just three simple ingredients (most of which should be readily available at home) and is safe to be spritzed anywhere: your linens, your closet, and the mustier spaces at home.
+Feel free to experiment by mixing and matching different essential oils until you find your signature scent.

-For flowers that will last and keep your home smelling great, try making these scented paper flowers.
+For flowers that will last and keep your home smelling great, try making these scented paper versions.
 (The trick is to use fragrance oils, which can synthetically recreate almost any aroma imaginable.)